akauppi/GroundLevel-firebase-es/docs/Living with Docker Compose.md

 ... you return to the same command prompt.

-The services are still running in the background, and take up the ports (in this case):
+The services are still running in the background, and take up the ports.

 |||
 |---|---|